Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Driver initialization

 A driver may declare an `"init"` entry point in a capability with no algorithm, key type or key size.
-If so, the driver calls this entry point once during the initialization of the PSA Crypto subsystem.
+If so, the core calls this entry point once during the initialization of the PSA Crypto subsystem.
 If the init entry point of any driver fails, the initialization of the PSA Crypto subsystem fails.

 When multiple drivers have an init entry point, the order in which they are called is unspecified.
 It is also unspecified whether other drivers' init functions are called if one or more init function fails.